sjswitzer/SchemeJS/notes.md

 I generally try to assign the value to a variable so that it has a name then pass that variable.
 If a function has more than a few obvious parameters, I usually pass an "opts" object instead so that parameters can be named entries in the opts argument.
-Usually, the first thing the function does is access the options and assign them to variables and provide a default.
+Usually, the first thing the function does is access the options, assign them to variables and provide a default.
 This gets that out of the way up front and provides documentation on what the options are.

 ## Runtime Details